aburgy-93/NutritionTracker/DesignDocuments/userStoreis.md

 # User Stories
 ---<br><br>
 ### Sign up *
-As a new user I want to create and account, so I can track, edit, view my daily meals to see how close I am at reaching my nutritional goals each day.
+As a new user, I want to create an account so that I can track, edit, and view my daily meals and see how close I am to reaching my nutritional goals each day.

 ### Sign in *
-As a registered user I want to set my own nutritional goals so that each day I can track what I eat to see how close to my goals I get each day.
+As a registered user, I want to log into my account so that I can track my meals and monitor my progress toward my nutritional goals.

+### Password Reset *
+As a user, I want to be able to reset my password if I forget it.

+### Edit User Profile *
+As a user, I would like to be able to update my nutritional goals as needed.
+Some phases someone may need to eat more or less depending on their goals, so being able to update how much food you need to eat in a day is important to users.

+### Add Meals or Individual Foods *
+As a user, I want to save the nutritional information of meals or individual foods I eat regularly so that I can quickly reuse them without re-entering data.

+### View Logged Meals *
+As a user, I want to be able to view each meal I have logged so that I can track what I’ve eaten throughout the day.

+### Edit Meals *
-I want to be able to view each meal, edit meals if I made a mistake, and delete meals if needed.
+As a user, I want to be able to edit my logged meals in case I make a mistake.

+### Delete Meals *
-### As a user I want to denote meal times *
+As a user, I want to be able to delete meals if needed.

+### Denote Meal Times *
-When I add a meal I should be able to denote if it was for breakfast, lunch, dinner, snack, ect.
+As a user, when adding a meal, I want to specify if it was for breakfast, lunch, dinner, snack, etc., so that I can organize my daily intake.

-### Add meals or individual food(s) *
+### Copy Meals from Previous Days *
-If there is a meal I have or food that I eat regularly I want to be able to save its information, so I can reuse it later and not have to re-enter its nutritional data.
+As a user, I want to copy a meal from a previous day to a new day so that I don’t have to re-enter the same information repeatedly.

-### Copy meals from previous days *
-If I tend to eat the same thing or similar thing from day to day I would like to copy that meal from one day to the next, and also be able to update it as needed.
+As a user, I want to edit a copied meal in case I need to make small adjustments.

 ### Track Daily Progress *
-As a user, I want to see a summary of my daily macronutrient intake, so I can quickly check how close I am to meeting my goals
+As a user, I want to see a summary of my daily macronutrient intake so that I can quickly check how close I am to meeting my goals.

     A dashboard displaying total macros consumed vs. goals, possibly with color-coded feedback (red → orange → green).

-### Edit User Profile *
-As a user I would like to be able to update my nutritional goals as needed.
-Some phases someone may need to eat more or less depending on their goals, so being able to update how much food you need to eat in a day is important to users.

-### Password Reset *
-As a user I want to be able to reset my password if I forget it.

-### Admin Review Inaccurate food information
+### Admin Review Inaccurate Food Information
+As an admin, I want to review and correct inaccurate food information in the database so that users can rely on accurate nutritional data.

 ### Admin Review Inappropriate Items
+As an admin, I want to review and remove inappropriate items so that the food database remains relevant and appropriate for all users.

 *Denotes MVP